-But while writing a white paper can be a time-consuming undertaking, when done right they can provide significant benefits to your business.
+But while writing a white paper can be time-consuming, when done right they can provide significant benefits to your business.

-Here at Publicize we’re fully aware of this, which is why we’ve written this guide to white papers, which will walk you through the following:
+Here at Publicize we’re fully aware of this, which is why we’ve created this guide to writing a white paper.
+Lets get started!

-First off, let’s be absolutely clear, we’re talking about commercial white papers used by businesses.
-We’re not talking about government white papers (that’s a whole other thing!).
+First off, let’s be clear.
+We’re talking about a business white paper, not a government white paper (that’s a whole other thing!).

 It elaborates: